-Ahhhh…….sweet summer is upon us.
-School has ended (or at least slowed down), the weather is beautiful, and fun abounds!
-For some families the lure of vacation is calling their names.
-However some years time constraints & budgets don’t allow a vacation.
+Ahhhh…….sweet summer is calling our name!
+The school year has almost ended, the weather is beautiful, and fun abounds!
+For some families, the lure of vacation is calling their names.
+However, some years time constraints & budgets don’t allow for much travel.
 So how do we add some excitement to the summer months?
 A summer “staycation” of course!

-What is a “staycation” you ask?
-It’s simply a vacation at home.
-It is low crowd, low cost fun.
-I also love a “staycation” because it gives us an opportunity to do activities that we are often too busy for during the school year.
+What’s a “staycation” you ask?
+It’s merely a vacation at home.
+It’s a low crowd, low-cost fun experience.
+I also love a staycation because it gives us an opportunity to do activities that we are often too busy for during the school year.
 A staycation has to have a few rules though.
 Here are ours:

 Always dreamed of visiting Paris?
 Why not pretend to visit there?
-Research some of the local customs, of course the food, and plan a “Night in Paris.”
+Research some of the local customs, and plan a “Night in Paris.”
 Dress up is optional.
-If you are looking for more activities find a craft native to the area, do some virtual tours, watch a movie from the area, or listen to some music that you would hear if you were actually visiting.
+If you are looking for more activities you can find a craft native to the area, do some virtual tours, watch a movie from the area, or listen to some music from the country.

 Why not host your very own family Arts & Crafts fair?
 You can spend the day creating fun projects or pieces of art, and then put them on display.
 Maybe paint some pottery or try a guided drawing video online.
 Right now our favorite craft projects are made using fuse beads like these.
 You can always make some finger foods and have the grandparents over to visit your “gallery.”

 Is your family the competitive type?
 Then create a family sports tournament.
-If the weather is nice you can hold Olympic style competitions outside.
+If the weather cooperates you can hold Olympic style competitions outside.
 Basketball, bicycling, and field day type races are all good ideas.
 You can even create a family obstacle course.
 Don’t give up this idea just because it’s a rainy day either.
 You can always hold board game competitions or pull out the Wii.
-Silly awards can even be handed out in an end of the day ceremony.
+Silly awards can even be handed out at the end of the day ceremony.
 You could be the reigning crab walk champion.

 4).
 Turn your home into a resort, or a cruise ship.

 One of our favorite family vacations is a cruise.
 However, these are rarely in our budget.
 Why not create one at home?
 Many cruise lines, as well as resorts, offer their daily activity schedules online.
 Usually several of these ideas can be duplicated at home.
 Why not assign everyone a “cabin” and set sail.
-You can play games, lay out in the sun, and tie dye t-shirts.
-Finish off the day with a fancy dinner that everyone pitches in to cook.
+You can play games, lay out in the sun, and tie-dye t-shirts.
+Finish off the day with a fancy dinner that everyone helps cook.
 Dress up if you want, or walk around in “resort wear” all day long.
 It’s your choice!

 5).
 Have a backyard camp-out.

 Sometimes the best things are right under our noses.
-Why not pretend like you are visiting your own town?
+Why not pretend like you are visiting your town?
 What are some of the best attractions & dining closest to you?
-If you have extra money available take in a movie, or a game of bowling.
-Find a new restaurant that you have never tried before.
+If you have extra money available take in a movie or a game of bowling, maybe find a new restaurant that you have never tried before.
 Make sure you take plenty of pictures along the way, you are a tourist after all!

 My family LOVES a good water park, but during peak months they are usually crowded and out of our price range.
 Thankfully there are tons of ideas for water fun at home.
-If you have a pool hold a summer Olympics competition.
-If not grab a couple of water guns or a pack of water balloons.
-Even a slip & slide can be purchased for fairly cheap at most local dollar stores.
-You can even finish the day with homemade ice cream or snow cones.
+If you have a pool, hold a summer Olympics competition.
+If you don’t grab a couple of water guns or a pack of water balloons.
+Maybe you can purchase a cheap slip & slide.
+Then you can finish the day with homemade ice cream or snow cones.

-Does your family love a good movie?
+Any movie lovers in your family?
 Why not make an evening of it?
-You can even let everyone create their own personal pizza before hand.
+A nice touch would be to let everyone create their own pizza beforehand.
 Don’t forget to add the popcorn and the candy.